Astra-Interactive/AspeKt/README.md

 To build AspeKt, you need JDK 18 or higher installed on your system.

-Clone this repository, modify `destinationDirectoryPath` in `gradle/libs.versions.toml` then run the following command:
+Clone this repository, modify `destination` in [build.gradle.kts](plugin/build.gradle.kts) then run the following
+command:

 * On Linux or macOS: `./gradlew shadowJar`
 * On Windows: `gradlew shadowJar`